Walter Dickey, Deputy Athletic Director

-Walter Dickey, who retired from a lengthy career as a member of the faculty of the UW-Madison Law School, was named senior associate athletic director on Aug.
-4, 2011.
+Walter Dickey, who retired from a lengthy career as a member of the faculty of the UW-Madison Law School, was named Deputy Athletic Director on July 6, 2015.
 The former chair of the UW Athletic Board will serve as a member of the athletic department's senior staff.

 Dickey's duties include oversight of compliance, liaison to the UW Athletic Board, legal affairs/risk management, NCAA athletics certification, external government relations and the Big Ten Sports Management Committee.